(ek oh THYE oh fate EYE oh dide)

 Diagnosis: Instill 1 drop (0.125%) once daily into both eyes at bedtime for 2 to 3 weeks

-Treatment: Usual dose: Instill 1 drop of 0.06% once daily or 0.125% every other day (maximum: 1 drop of 0.125% in both eyes/day).
-Note: Use lowest concentration and frequency which gives satisfactory response; 0.3% has been proven to be effective.
+Treatment: Usual dose: 1 drop of 0.06% once daily or 0.125% every other day (maximum: 1 drop of 0.125% in both eyes/day).
+Note: Use lowest concentration and frequency that gives satisfactory response; 0.3% has been proven to be effective.